Does Food Affect Your Sleep?

 Protein seems to help you fall asleep faster, but it may depend on what comes with it.
 Researchers studied how long it took their subjects to fall asleep, first giving them their food for the day, and then letting the subjects choose their own meals.

 The meals the scientists fed them were higher in protein, but lower in saturated fats than the self-selected meals.
 The results?
 People who ate the high-protein, low-saturated-fat meals throughout the day fell asleep 12 minutes faster on average.

-The trick is to get plenty of protein from your diet, but to avoid saturated fats.
-Some protein sources high in saturated fat include lamb, fatty cuts of beef and pork, skin-on poultry, cheese, and whole milk.
+The trick is to get plenty of protein from your diet, and to limit saturated fats.

 Avoid liquids before bedtime